aisingapore/TagUI/src/media/RPA Workshop.md

 ./tagui samples/1_yahoo
 ```

-Now try the same workflow with Chrome browser by putting chrome as option (eg tagui samples\1_yahoo chrome). **Be sure to save your work and close all your existing tabs as Chrome will be restarted to establishe connection with TagUI.** The automation will now run in the foreground instead, so you'll be able to see the navigation on Yahoo and DuckDuckGo websites.
+Now try the same workflow with Chrome browser by putting chrome as option (eg tagui samples\1_yahoo chrome). **Be sure to save your work and close all your existing tabs as Chrome will be restarted to establish connection with TagUI.** The automation will now run in the foreground instead, so you'll be able to see the navigation on Yahoo and DuckDuckGo websites.
 TagUI can also be run from desktop icons, scheduled tasks, or REST API calls.

 <details>
   <summary>